Monthly Archives: June 2026

 The latest event in Kingston Chess Club’s summer programme was a “Fischer Random

-tournament – so called because the late World Champion, like Magnus Carlsen in more
+tournament – so called because the late world champion, like Magnus Carlsen in more

-game is more or less randomised 1 , as a means of getting away from opening preparation.
+recent times, advocated the variant, in which the starting line-up of the pieces for each game is more or less randomised1, as a means of getting away from opening preparation.
 It is also known as Freestyle, or Chess960 (from the number of possible starting positions).

 Many thanks to Ed Mospan, whose experience handling the software which generates the positions as well as dealing with the results and pairings is invaluable for an event like this.
 Very modestly, Ed just played one game himself, when late arrivals meant there was an odd number of players, but his efforts made 18 others happy.